felipe-lucas8/Spotify-front-end/README.md

 ## Usage

 The project can be used as a template or starting point for building front-end web applications with Spotify-inspired design and functionality.
 You can customize the design, layout, and content to suit your specific requirements.
-The responsive layout makes it suitable for different screen sizes, and the Bootstrap 5 framework provides a wide range of components and utilities to help you create modern and responsive web interfaces with smooth music playback and search functionality.
+The responsive layout makes it suitable for different screen sizes, and the Bootstrap 5 framework provides a wide range of components and utilities to help you create modern and responsive web interfaces.

 ## Contributing